Privacy Virtual Cards

 Investigating Buyer’s Data and Further Account Activity

-If the location tracking is unsuccessful, the investigators will try to look into other aspects that may hold the information on the card user.
-For example, if the thief used your card multiple times, their buying pattern can be analyzed by criminal profilers and used to identify them.
+If the location tracking is unsuccessful, the investigators will try to look into other aspects that may hold the information on the person who used your card online.
+For example, if the thief made multiple purchases with your card, their buying pattern can be analyzed by criminal profilers and used to identify them.
 Other possible alternatives include:

 • Tracking a delivery address (if available)